eraybasar/pesdk-docs/_guides/android/v4/resources/faq.md

 java InstallCert artifactory.9elements.com
 ```

-2. Navigate in the Console to you project folder and clear the gradle cache.
+2. Navigate in the Console to your project folder and clear the gradle cache.
 ```
 # On Mac & Linux
 ./gradlew cleanBuildCache